-Already a few verses into this short account, we find a reason to rejoice: Jesus' resurrection reveals that his enemies are powerless against him.
-That fact not only includes his earthly enemies but also our greater spiritual enemies: sin, death and the devil.
+Already a few verses into this brief account, we find a reason to rejoice: Jesus' resurrection reveals that His enemies are powerless against Him.
+This includes not only his earthly enemies but also our greater spiritual foes: sin, death and the devil.
 How so?
-Think of it this way: the Bible says that the wages of sin is death.
-However, Jesus died as someone who never sinned to pay for the sins of another: us.
-The fact that death could not hold him shows that God fully accepted his payment for our sins.
+Think of it this way: the Bible says that the wages of sin is death. iii Jesus, however, died sinless.
+Death, therefore, could not hold him.
+His resurrection proves that His Father fully accepted His payment for our sins.
+We are reconciled to God.